xcore/sw_motor_control/doc/sw-guide/resources.rst

 +-------------------+-----------------+------------+

-For a single motor, using PWM, ADC, QEI and a control loop, only 4 threads are required on the motor core, provided there is another core to
+For a single motor, using PWM, ADC, QEI and a control loop, only 4 threads are required on the motor core, provided there is another core to provide any further external control.